rrkincaid/generator-team-profile/README.md

 - Repository contains multiple descriptive commit messages.

 - Repository contains a high-quality readme with description and a link to a walkthrough video.

-## Review

-You are required to submit the following for review:

-- A walkthrough video that demonstrates the functionality of the application and passing tests.

-- A sample HTML file generated using your application.

-- The URL of the GitHub repository, with a unique name and a readme describing the project.

----

-© 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
-All Rights Reserved.